SwastikaManna/CODESOFT/README.md

 ## Task Overview

 ## Task 1: To-Do List
+### A To-Do List application is a useful project that helps users manage and organize their tasks efficiently.
+This project aims to create a command-line application using Python, allowing users to create, update, and track their to-do lists. <br>
 • Create a list to store tasks, and add task names along with priority.<br>
 • Allow multiple inputs. <br>
 • Allow to update tasks as completed. <br>